 Creativity, collaboration, and technology…Designing for the next generation.

-Edmond’s growth as a city is reflected in the large numbers of students crowding the halls of its elementary and middle schools.
+Edmond, Oklahoma’s growth as a city is reflected in the large numbers of students crowding the halls of its elementary and middle schools.
 The completion of Heartland Middle School is a significant step toward easing this overcrowding.
-Master planned for 1,200 students in grades 6-8, the facility shares its site with the already existing Frontier Elementary, and the design merges both into an aesthetically pleasing campus atmosphere.
+Master planned for 1,200 students in grades 6-8, the facility shares its site with the existing Frontier Elementary, and the design merges both into an aesthetically pleasing campus atmosphere.

 A competition gymnasium designed for indoor sports and use as a general community area features an acoustical metal deck supported by open web steel joists.
 A practice gymnasium also is available for student activities.
 This second gym is reinforced and doubles as a safe room which can accommodate the entire student body in case of a weather or security emergency.
 Multiple classrooms are constructed to meet safe room standards as well.
 The campus grounds feature an educational courtyard, outdoor amphitheater, competition baseball and softball fields, and practice amenities for track, football and tennis.

 Construction on the school was coordinated so as to not interfere with operation of its neighbor, Frontier Elementary.
 Necessary adjacent construction was performed during the summer months and during spring break, to avoid blocking student and parent access during the regular school year.